-Technology is critical to the FreshDirect model, but it's the collective impact of the firm's differences, this tech-enabled strategic positioning that delivers success.
+Technology is critical to the FreshDirect model, but it's the collective impact of the firm's differences when compared to rivals, this tech-enabled strategic positioning, that delivers success.
 Operating for more than half a decade, the firm has also built up a set of strategic assets that not only address specific needs of a market but are now extremely difficult for any upstart to compete against.
-Traditional grocers can't fully copy the firm's delivery business because this would leave them straddling5 two markets (low-margin storefront and high-margin delivery), unable to gain optimal benefits from either.
+Traditional grocers can't fully copy the firm's delivery business because this would leave them straddling6 two markets (low-margin storefront and high-margin delivery), unable to gain optimal benefits from either.
+Entry costs for would-be competitors are also high (the firm spent over \$75 million building infrastructure before it could serve a single customer), and the firm's complex and highly customized software, which handles everything from delivery scheduling to orchestrating the preparation of thousands of recipes, continues to be refined and improved each year.C.
+Valerio, "Interview with FreshDirect Co-Founder Jason Ackerman," Venture, Bloomberg Television, September 18, 2009.
+On top of all this comes years of customer data used to further refine processes, speed reorders, and make helpful recommendations.
 Competing against a firm with such a strong and tough-to-match strategic position can be brutal.
 Just five years after launch there were one-third fewer supermarkets in New York City than when FreshDirect first opened for business.R.
 Shulman, "Groceries Grow Elusive for Many in New York City," Washington Post, February 19, 2008.